-- Family Literacy Activities - Include activities that are of sufficient intensity and quality, to make sustainable improvements in the economic prospects for a family and that better enable parents or family members to support their children's learning needs, and that integrate all of the following activities: (a) Parent or family adult education and literacy activities that lead to readiness for postsecondary education or training, career advancement, and economic self-sufficiency; (2) interactive literacy activities between parents or family members and their children; (c) training for parents or family members regarding how to be the primary teacher for their children and full partners in the education of their children; and (d) an age-appropriate education to prepare children for success in school and life experience. - English Language Acquisition Programs - Include a program of instruction (a) designed to help eligible individuals who are English Language Learners achieve competence in reading, writing, speaking, and comprehension of the English language; and (b) that leads to (i) attainment of a secondary school diploma or its recognized equivalent; and (ii) transition to postsecondary education and training; or (iii) employment.
-An English Language learner when used with respect to the eligible individual is someone who has limited ability in reading, writing, speaking, or comprehending the English Language, and (a) who native language ins a language other than English; or (b) who lives in a family or community environment where a language other than English is the dominant language. - Integrated English Literacy and Civics Education (IEL/CE) Programs - Include instruction in literacy and English language acquisition, the rights and responsibilities of citizenship and civic participation, and workforce training. - Workforce Preparation Activities - Include activities, programs or services to help individuals gain basic academic, critical thinking, digital literacy, and self-management skills. - Include competencies in utilizing resources and using information, and acquiring other skills necessary for successful transition to into postsecondary education, training, or employment.
+Include activities that are of sufficient intensity and quality, to make sustainable improvements in the economic prospects for a family and that better enable parents or family members to support their children's learning needs, and that integrate all of the following activities: (a) Parent or family adult education and literacy activities that lead to readiness for postsecondary education or training, career advancement, and economic self-sufficiency; (2) interactive literacy activities between parents or family members and their children; (c) training for parents or family members regarding how to be the primary teacher for their children and full partners in the education of their children; and (d) an age-appropriate education to prepare children for success in school and life experience.

+English Language Acquisition Programs

+• Include a program of instruction (a) designed to help eligible individuals who are English Language Learners achieve competence in reading, writing, speaking, and comprehension of the English language; and (b) that leads to (i) attainment of a secondary school diploma or its recognized equivalent; and (ii) transition to postsecondary education and training; or (iii) employment.
+An English Language learner when used with respect to the eligible individual is someone who has limited ability in reading, writing, speaking, or comprehending the English Language, and (a) who native language ins a language other than English; or (b) who lives in a family or community environment where a language other than English is the dominant language.

+o Integrated English Literacy and Civics Education (IEL/CE) Programs

+• Include instruction in literacy and English language acquisition, the rights and responsibilities of citizenship and civic participation, and workforce training.